What is CLAT Cutoff?

 Keeping track of the cutoff trends and analyzing previous year cutoffs can aid aspirants in setting realistic goals and maximizing their chances of securing admission to the top law institutions in India.

-CLAT opens doors to top-notch placements in prestigious companies worldwide.
-And CLAT cutoff indicates the rank needed for admission to an NLU.
+CLAT opens doors to top-notch placements in prestigious companies worldwide, and CLAT cutoff indicates the rank needed for admission to an NLU.
 It is crucial to meet the CLAT 2026 cutoff criteria for NLU admissions.